Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-iqGA8u7MmMM.md

 ---
-title: "Q&A: Now that you have big boy office are you planning on hiring a lot more people to fill it out?"
+title: "January 12th, 2021 Livestream Q&A: Now that you have big boy office are you planning on hiring a lot more people to fill it out?"
 date: "2021-01-12"
 layout: transcript
 topics: